Top 10 ecommerce KPIs for online merchants

 Once you’ve gathered the data, you can use the following formula to calculate your ecommerce brand’s NPS Score:

 The resulting score can be anything from -100 to +100.
-If you’re in the positive, your brand is seen as generally favorable by customers; conversely, negative integers are cause for concern.
+If you’re in the positive, your brand is seen as generally favorable by customers; conversely, negative numbers are cause for concern.

 NPS is an important ecommerce KPI because it helps you understand how your brand is perceived by those you sell to.
 However, the score in itself doesn’t tell you where to begin making improvements.
 For that, we recommend adding a comments box to any NPS survey you send out and encouraging customers to add a few words about their experience.

 This can help you pinpoint those pesky problems and pain points with greater accuracy.
-You may find, for example, that your customers are demanding more innovative ways to pay – such as payment links – or that your return policy is too draconian.
-Whatever it may be, remember that all customer feedback is valuable – so don’t ignore it!
+You may find, for example, that your customers want easier ways to pay – such as payment links sent on social media, SMS or email.

 Stay up-to-date